 Immigration Sponsorship Policy

-Yale’s immigration sponsorship policy supports the University's mission to admit talented students regardless of citizenship and immigration status and to hire and retain a world-class faculty and researchers.
-OISS oversees nonimmigrant visa sponsorship for eligible students, full-time faculty, and research scholars, as well as permanent residence sponsorship for tenure-track and tenured faculty.
+Yale’s immigration sponsorship policy supports the University's mission to admit and matriculate talented students regardless of citizenship and immigration status, and to hire and retain a world-class faculty and researchers.
+OISS oversees nonimmigrant visa sponsorship for eligible students, faculty, and research scholars with full-time engagements on campus, as well as permanent residence sponsorship for tenure-track and tenured faculty.
 Requests for permanent residence sponsorship for full-time senior research staff are reviewed on a case-by-case basis.

 OISS represents Yale in the administration of F-1 Student and J-1 Exchange Visitor program and the Student Exchange Visitor Program (SEVP) ensuring that all DHS and DOS federal reporting requirements are met.